 Internship Youth Programs Instructor

+The Youth Garden Project (YGP) is a non-profit organization in Moab, UT with the mission of cultivating healthy children, families, and community through educational programs and the profound act of connecting people with food from seed to table.
 We are looking for an individual that is interested in working as an educator in a hands-on, outdoor setting within a variety of educational programs.
-In the spring, we have an After-School Program, Garden Classroom Field Trips, 8th grade Environmental Science Elective class that visits weekly, and a weeklong Spring Break Camp—all of which will be taught primarily by two interns with aid from the Program Manager.
-During the summer, four interns facilitate our nine week Summer Camp designing and implementing the lesson plans for this program.
+In the summer, four interns facilitate our nine-week Summer Camp designing and implementing the activity plans for this program.
+During the fall, we have an After-School Program, Garden Classroom Field Trips, and an 8th grade Environmental Science Elective class that visits weekly—all of which will be taught primarily by two interns with aid from the Youth Programs Director.

-•Four interns will work as a cohesive team to run the nine week Summer Camp program
+- Four interns will work as a cohesive team to run the nine-week Summer Camp program.

-•Interns will receive an in-depth training prior to leading the Summer Camp program; including behavior management techniques, discipline policies, and more
+- Interns will receive an in-depth training prior to leading the Summer Camp program; including behavior management techniques, discipline policies, and more.

-- Interns should expect to be outside the majority of the day
+- Interns should expect to be outside the majority of the day.

-- Interns will be certified in CPR and First Aid; certification opportunity will be provided if applicant is not already certified
+- Interns will be certified in CPR and First Aid; certification opportunity will be provided if applicant is not already certified.

-- Interns are expected to be a positive and enthusiastic team member throughout the duration of the internship
+- Interns are expected to be a positive and enthusiastic team member throughout the duration of the internship.

 - Gain experience teaching elementary-aged students • Build your teaching skill set by leading hands-on science lessons • Learn about how a garden can be used as a teaching tool • Make relationships with students, teachers, summer campers, and families • Write and implement creative lessons and activities • Have opportunities to connect children with gardens, food, and community • Community event/workshop involvement • And more!

 Skills Desired: applicants must be 21 or older.

-•Each intern will receive a stipend of $400/month.
+- Each intern will receive a stipend of $400/month.
 First and last month’s stipend will be pro-rated based on days worked.

-•Interns will be provided with a small space at the house to garden for supplemental food supply and learning experience.
+- Interns will be provided with a small space at the house to garden for supplemental food supply and learning experience.
 YGP will provide seeds, plant starts, tools, irrigation, etc.